Belcarra/pi_zero_connected/README.md

 # Raspberry Pi Zero Connected
 ## Overview

+The *Raspberry Pi Zero* can use *Networking over USB* to connect to the Internet via a Windows or Mac OS system.
+This allows for very low cost use of the Pi Zero, effectively the cost othe Pi Zero, SD card and USB cable.

+The use of the Gadget USB Device is not difficult to implement, but is not supported by the initial Raspbian install without modification to the ext filesystem created on the SD card which is difficult to do in Windows or Mac OS.

 This project implements a preflight boot configuration for Rasberry Pi using Raspbian.
 The goal is to provide enough configuration to set up *Networking over USB* using a Gadget Device.
 This allows a Pi Zero (for example) to be used for headless operation with a network connection